Brandy Norwood: Career

-1993–1996: Brandy and television stardom
+1993–1997: Brandy and television stardom

 During the early production stages of her debut album, Norwood was selected for a role in the short-lived ABC sitcom Thea, portraying the daughter of a single mother played by comedian Thea Vidale.
 Initially broadcast to high ratings, the series' viewership dwindled and ended up running for only one season, but earned her a Young Artists Award nomination for Outstanding Youth Ensemble alongside her co-stars.
 Norwood recalled that she appreciated the cancellation of the show as she was unenthusiastic about acting at the time, and the taping caused scheduling conflicts with the recording of her album.
 She stated, "I felt bad for everybody else but me.
 It was a good thing, because I could do what I had to do, because I wanted to sing."

-Norwood's self-titled debut album was released in September 1994 and peaked at number twenty on the U.S. Billboard 200.
+Norwood's self-titled debut album was released in late September 1994 and peaked at number 20 on the U.S. Billboard 200.
 Critical reaction to Brandy was generally positive, with AllMusic writer Eddie Huffman declaring Brandy "a lower-key Janet Jackson or a more stripped-down Mary J. Blige [...] with good songs and crisp production."
 Anderson Jones of Entertainment Weekly asserted, "Teen actress Norwood acts her age.
 A premature effort at best, that seems based on the philosophy 'If Aaliyah can do it, why can't I?'."
-Brandy went on to sell over six million copies worldwide, and produced three top ten hits on the Billboard Hot 100, including "I Wanna Be Down" and "Baby", both of which reached the top of the Hot R&B Singles chart and were certified gold and platinum by the Recording Industry Association of America.
-"Brokenhearted", a duet with Wanya Morris of Boyz II Men, became a number-two hit on the charts.
+Brandy produced three top ten hits on the Billboard Hot 100, including "I Wanna Be Down" and "Baby", both of which reached the top of the Hot R&B Singles chart and were both certified platinum by the Recording Industry Association of America.
+"Brokenhearted", a duet with Wanya Morris of Boyz II Men, became a number 2 hit on the charts.
 The album earned Norwood two Grammy Award nominations for Best New Artist and Best Female R&B Vocal Performance the following year, and won her four Soul Train Music Awards, two Billboard Awards, and the New York Children's Choice Award.
 In 1995, she finished a two-month stint as the opening act on Boyz II Men's national tour, and contributed songs to the soundtracks of the films Batman Forever and Waiting to Exhale, with the single "Sittin' Up in My Room" becoming another top-two success.
 In 1996, Norwood also collaborated with Tamia, Chaka Khan, and Gladys Knight on the single "Missing You", released from the soundtrack of the F. Gary Gray film Set It Off.
 The single won her a third Grammy nomination in the Best Pop Collaboration with Vocals category.